Selective decay for the rotating shallow-water equations with a structure-preserving discretization: Conclusions

 \section{Conclusions}

-The development of high-fidelity numerical simulation tools for weather and climate prediction is limited by the competing goals of achieving energy conservation while preserving long-term stability of the time-integration scheme (see e.g. \cite{sado85Ay}).
+The development of high-fidelity numerical simulation tools for weather and climate prediction is limited by the competing goals of achieving energy conservation while preserving long-term stability of the time-integration scheme (see e.g. Ref. \cite{sado85Ay}).
 To address this challenge, we consider a potential-enstrophy dissipation scheme that conserves energy, building on existing variational integrators for the rotating shallow water equations \cite{baue17a,brecht2019variational}.
-In particular, the scheme combines the variational discretization framework of \cite{pavlov2011structure} with the selective decay proposed in \cite{gay2013selective}.
+In particular, the scheme combines the variational discretization framework of Ref. \cite{pavlov2011structure} with the selective decay proposed in Ref. \cite{gay2013selective}.
 The resulting semi-discrete scheme is shown to conserve energy, suggesting this is a viable framework for long-term climate simulations.

 Numerical results are presented comparing the new scheme with the variational integrator without dissipation and with a standard dissipation approach using a biharmonic eddy viscosity term.
 These simulations are carried out on both the $f$-plane and sphere, and we observe that the simulations with no dissipation becomes noisy, in contrast to the simulations with dissipation.
-When analyzing the conservation properties, we find that the enstrophy dissipating scheme conserves the energy as well as the scheme without dissipation, while the biharmonic dissipation leads to a substantial loss of energy.
+When analyzing the conservation properties, we find that the enstrophy dissipating scheme conserves the energy to the same order as the scheme without dissipation, while the biharmonic dissipation leads to a substantial loss of energy.
 Additionally, by computing energy and enstrophy spectra, we see that simulations using enstrophy dissipation better resolve small-scale features than those using biharmonic dissipation.
+In particular, the simulation on the sphere demonstrates the benefit of better-resolving these small scales, resulting in a simulation that more closely resembles that of the reference solution computed at higher resolution.